jacoby3210/project-zeo/readme.md

 - write README.md;
 - create file\folder structure && add index.html;
 - write index.html content, init DOM tree and classes;
-- сonnect FontAwesome library and use script to wait for the fonts to load;
+- connect FontAwesome library and use script to wait for the fonts to load;
-- add dev resourses;
-- add desktop.css and common.css files;
+- add common.css, desktop.css and some developer resources;

 ## ✨ Features
 - сonnection and use FontAwesome library;